-A distributor is required to file a monthly report in the form prescribed by the Secretary.
-The report covers sales and other activities occurring in a calendar month and is due within twenty (20) days after the end of the month covered by the report.
-The report must state the amount of tax due and identify any transactions to which the tax does not apply.
-Every licensed resident distributor must file a report, Form B-A-5, on or before the 20th day of each month.
-Non-tax-paid cigarettes shipped, delivered, or sold outside the State during the month must be reported on supplemental Form B-A-5, Schedule I. Tax-paid cigarettes sold outside the state must be reported on Schedule D, line 7.
-Cigarettes returned to the manufacturer during the month must be reported on supplemental Form B-A-5, Schedule J. Every licensed nonresident distributor must file a report, Form B-A-6 on or before the 20th day of each month.
+A licensed distributor must file a monthly report in the form prescribed by the Secretary.
+The report covers cigarettes sold, shipped, delivered, or otherwise disposed of in this State in a calendar month and is due within twenty (20) days after the end of the month covered by the report.
+The report must show the quantity of all cigarettes transported or caused to be transported into the State by the licensed distributor or licensed manufacturer in the State for sales in this State and state the amount of tax due and must identify any transactions to which the tax does not apply.
+Every licensed resident distributor must file a report, Form B-A-5, Monthly Return for Resident Cigarette Distributor, on or before the 20th day of each month.
+Non-tax-paid cigarettes shipped, delivered, or sold outside the State during the month must be reported on supplemental Form B-A-5, Schedule I. Tax-paid cigarettes sold outside the state must be reported on page 4, Schedule D, line 7.
+Cigarettes returned to the manufacturer during the month must be reported on supplemental Form B-A-5, Schedule J. Every licensed nonresident distributor must file a report, Form B-A-6, Monthly Return of Nonresident Cigarette Distributor, on or before the 20th day of each month.